Featured on npr music's All songs considered

 —Elle Mannion, Read full article on NPR

 Vocalist, songwriter, and producer Kyler Wilkins from Ann Arbor, Michigan has been performing as Ki5 using nothing but a loop station and a simple effects unit since 2017.
-Having opened for Erykah Badu, played the Ann Arbor Summer Festival multiple times, and performed as a Sofar Sounds artist, Ki5 represents himself as a seasoned Michigan artist ready to spread his unique love of vocal-driven music to the masses.
+Having opened for Erykah Badu, Reggie Watts, and CeCe Peniston and performed as a Sofar Sounds artist, Ki5 represents himself as a seasoned Michigan artist who continuously to spreads his unique style of vocal-driven music to the masses.

 His vibrant, harmonic composition style - influenced by his time in a cappella groups - explores the human voice meshed with beatboxing and delivers familiar genres such as R&B, pop, and soul.
 His honest, empathetic, and freeing style has been influenced by Reggie Watts, and Bon Iver.